hamsterjam/harp/luaFunctions.md

 `val Vec2Double(x, y)`

-Creates a usertype representing a Vector<2, double>.
+Creates a userdata representing a Vector<2, double>.
 The two arguments x and y are numbers.

 `spr Sprite(def)`